kyma-incubator/compass/docs/architecture/auto-app-management.md

     eventAPIs: [EventAPIDefinitionInput!]
     documents: [DocumentInput!]
     integrationSystemID: ID
-    labels: [LabelInput!]
 }
 ```
 IntegrationSystemID is an optional property.
-It means that you can still create Application that is not managed by IntegrationSystem.
+It means that you can still create Application that is not managed by an IntegrationSystem.

 ### Example
 In this example, Integration System is registered and then it configures newly added Application.